-Once this deadline has passed and centres have not requested an EAR, this evidence will be destroyed.
+Once this deadline has passed and centres have not requested a RoR, this evidence will be destroyed.

-Moderation takes place as part of a cluster group, as a group of centres you have the choice either to film your own students and each send an individual video, or to film everything as a cluster and send in one video showing all students.
+If your moderation takes place as part of a cluster group, as a group of centres you have the choice either to film your own students and each send an individual video, or to film everything as a cluster and send in one video showing all students.